 #3.
 Permissible Weight

-It is an undeniable fact that your weight must be well-supported by the home gym model you choose to go with.
+It is undeniable that your weight must be well-supported by the home gym model you choose to go with.
 The maximum user weight permitted by the machine should be higher than yours for the sake of convenience.

-The permissible weight delivered by the Bowflex series of home gyms is 300 pounds most probably.
+The permissible weight delivered by the Bowflex series of home gyms is 300 pounds, most probably.

 #4.
 Cardio Features

-For the ones who are having weight loss as their priority target must choose models compatible with cardio and aerobic exercises.
+The ones who are having weight loss as their priority target must choose models compatible with cardio and aerobic exercises.